Cycling Holidays – 20 Top Travel Tips

-Our 20 top travel tips for 2020 - cycling insights from gizmos to great destinations, brought to you through the extensive travels of the pedal-powered Cycle Breaks team!
+Our 20 top travel tips – cycling insights from gizmos to great destinations, brought to you through the extensive travels of the pedal-powered Cycle Breaks team!

 Come rain or shine, Andy, Mike and Andy II pedal into our Suffolk office (almost) every day, when they’re not out route-testing our cycling holidays across Europe and East Anglia.

-Mike suggested showcasing his top 20 European coffee and cake moments as a tasty bit of inspiration for cycling holidays in 2020.
+Mike suggested showcasing his top 20 European coffee and cake moments as a tasty bit of inspiration for cycling holidays.
 Definitely a tempting idea, but there are so many more morsels like gear, gadgets, gift ideas and great cycling getaways to share.

 Use ‘What 3 Words’.
 It’s not a dating app, but an invaluable way to find your cycling partner when they may well pedal off into the sunset rather faster than you.
 Simply set up a rendez-vous point with a 3 word address that’s easy to say and share and as accurate as GPS coordinates.